Editorial Team

 Nicola Piana Agostinetti

-Nicola is an Earth Scientist interested in the exploration and monitoring of the subsurface, for a sustainable exploitation of the geo-reosurces.
+Nicola is an Earth Scientist interested in the exploration and monitoring of the subsurface, for a sustainable exploitation of the geo-resources.
 In his research, he integrates various geo-observables to investigate the subsurface taking into consideration different perspectives.
 Nicola has a long-standing track-record (>20 years) in seismology, with experience ranging from field operations to data analysis and Earth modeling.
 When he is not "geo-researching”, he is either running or playing guitar.
 For Seismica, he has been involved in the writing of policies and guidelines and he is now part of the editorial board as Handling Editor.

 Mathilde Radiguet